ReedCollegeMATH241/MATH241_PortlandBikeWorks/README.md

 ![ScreenShot](https://github.com/reediemeyers/Images/blob/master/Screen%20Shot%202015-05-10%20at%209.52.33%20PM.png)

-The RIDE data incorperated over XXX rides from the past year.
+The RIDE data incorperated over 3905 rides from the past year.
 With a tap to begin a ride, and a tap at the end, bikers can rate their ride experience.
 0 is no comment/neutral, 1 is a good ride, and 2 is a bad ride.
+While dedicated bike paths are well-liked, the smaller side streets in busy areas like the industrial district prove uncomfortable for many RIDE participants.
+Longer commutes from the SE are also stressful.
+Well-used paths are also, generally, well-liked.
+See the full code for maps of the Downtown and Industrial areas.

 ![ScreenShot](https://github.com/reediemeyers/Images/blob/master/Screen%20Shot%202015-05-10%20at%209.52.02%20PM.png)